jimwangzx/Improving-Phishing-Detection-Models/README.md

 ### Requirements
 Test with Linux machine.

-From the Phishing-Detection-Automated-Testing directory, run
+From the main directory containing the requirements file, run
 `pip install -r requirements.txt`

 ### How to run